When Should I Replace My Running Shoes?

 After a while, you might see your shoes having a stinky odor.
 Because feet get sweaty during intense runs, it is better to deodorize your running sneakers to eliminate bad smells routinely.

 Replacing your running sneakers at the perfect time is required for maintaining running performance and health.
-In this guide, we highlighted the most important indicators that you should take into consideration if you want to know whether your shoe is still worth wearing or not.
+In this guide, we highlighted the most important indicators you should consider if you want to know whether your shoe is still worth wearing.
 Replacing your deteriorated shoe at the proper time will prevent you from injuries, infections, and falls.

 If you take proper care of your running shoes, they will last longer.
 On the other hand, if you don’t give attention to your running sneakers, chances are they will wear out too soon and lose their protective and cushioning features.